About Us

 The department continues to implement cost reduction methods and has outsourced mowing, cleaning and forestry services to decrease its cost of staffing and other expenses incurred.

-Lawrence Parks and Recreation is committed to developing its programs and services in innovative, cost-efficient and effective ways to further enhance Lawrence’s quality of life.
+Lawrence Parks, Recreation and Culture is committed to developing its programs and services in innovative, cost-efficient and effective ways to further enhance Lawrence’s quality of life.

 Questions/Comments?
 Let us know at parksrec@lawrenceks.org.